How to Believe into Jesus Christ

 “For God so loved the world that He gave His only begotten Son, that everyone who believes into Him would not perish, but would have eternal life.”

-“Lord Jesus, thank you for willingly becoming a lowly man to die on the cross for my sins.
-Praise you, that after three days You rose victoriously from the grave and became the available life-giving Spirit.
-Praise you, that now as the Spirit, You’re like the air—both enterable and receivable.
+“Lord Jesus, thank you for becoming a lowly man to die on the cross for my sins.
+Praise you, that after three days You rose victoriously from the grave and became the life-giving Spirit.
+Praise you, that now as the Spirit, You’re available like the air—both enterable and receivable.
 Lord Jesus, I believe into You and I receive You as my Savior and life.
 Thank you that now I’m in You and You’re in me.
-I’m born of God to be a child of God.”
+I’m born of God to be a child of God.
+Amen.”